nadgeris/aws_terraform/README.md

 i] VPC will be created.

-ii] 4 private subnets group with muti AZ (APP, RDS, Monitoring, ALB)
+ii] 4 private subnet groups with multi AZ (APP, RDS, Monitoring, ALB) will be created.

-iii] 4 public subnets group with muti AZ (APP, RDS, Monitoring, ALB)
+iii] 4 public subnet groups with muti AZ (APP, RDS, Monitoring, ALB) will be created.

-iv] 1 NAT gateway for private subnet
+iv] 1 NAT gateway for private subnet will be created.

-v] 1 Internet gateway for public subnet
+v] 1 Internet gateway for public subnet will bw created.

 **#RDS**

-i] RDS will get launch in RDS subnet
+i] RDS will be launched in RDS subnet

-ii] security group
+ii] security group will be created for RDS

-iii] python script (create db, create table and create the entery)
+iii] python script (create db, create table and create the entery)will get executed and record will be created.

 **#APP**
-i] app will launch in app subnet.
+i] app will be launched in app subnet.

-ii] security group.
+ii] security group will be created for the app.

-iii] flask app will get deploy.
+iii] flask app will get deployed.

 **Deployment steps **